About

 Dr. Meghelli received his B.A. (magna cum laude) from the University of Pennsylvania and his M.A., M.Phil., and Ph.D. in History from Columbia University where he wrote his dissertation under the supervision of Eric Foner.
 Prior to joining the Smithsonian Institution, he was a professor of African American Studies at the University of Illinois at Urbana-Champaign, as well as a Visiting Scholar at Northeastern University and the Paris Institute of Political Science (also known as "Sciences Po," located in Paris, France).

 Dr. Meghelli has two decades of experience in the fields of public history and the public humanities.
-His research, teaching, and curatorial work have spanned a wide range of fields and topics, including U.S. social movements, African American and African diaspora history, urban history, cultural history, and postcolonial French Studies.
+His research, teaching, and curatorial work have spanned a wide range of fields and topics, including U.S. social movements, African American and African diaspora history, urban history, and political history.
 He has curated and consulted for museum exhibitions; executive produced, directed, researched, and consulted for documentary films; and has led public history projects in Philadelphia, New York City, and Washington, DC.
-In recent years, he led a research project exploring the history and contemporary dynamics of gentrification and neighborhood/community organizing in Washington, DC, and curated the culminating exhibition at the Smithsonian Anacostia Community Museum, “A Right to the City (on view 2018-2020), which also appeared as satellite exhibits at various branches of the DC Public Library and at a community center at the historic James C. Dent House; he also led the research and curation of an outdoor and indoor exhibition about food justice issues, “Food for the People” (on view 2021-2022), which received the 2020-2021 Smithsonian Award for Excellence in Exhibitions.
+In recent years, he led a research project exploring urban redevelopment politics and community activism across the twentieth century in Washington, DC, and curated the culminating exhibition at the Smithsonian Anacostia Community Museum, “A Right to the City” (on view 2018-2020).
+That exhibition also simultaneously appeared as satellite installations at various branches of the DC Public Library and at a community center at the historic James C. Dent House; he also led the research and curation of an outdoor and indoor exhibition about food justice issues, “Food for the People” (on view 2021-2022), which received the 2020-2021 Smithsonian Award for Excellence in Exhibitions.
 He was the lead organizer of several national symposiums, including “A Right to the City: The Past and Future of Urban Equity” and “A Museum for the People: Museums and Their Communities, 50 Years Later.”

 Dr. Samir Meghelli speaking at The Brookings Institution’s inaugural Black History Month